kjeffreys/cookbook-app-api/README.md

 setup the database automatically from the new models\

 ### Normalize emails
-Django has a helper method to normalize emails to all lowercase, preventing random capitalization changes from not recognizing users as the same.
+Django has a helper method to normalize domain section of emails to all lowercase, preventing random capitalization changes from not recognizing users as the same.
 This is added to in models, in the UserManager class's create_user() method now.
 ```
 user = self.model(email=self.normalize_email(email), **extra_fields)
 ```